mikeizbicki/how-internet-works/README.md

 ## Physical Layer

-Most cities to each other via underwater cables: <https://www.submarinecablemap.com/>
+Most cities connect to each other via underwater cables: <https://www.submarinecablemap.com/>

 These cables are laid by giant ships, with giant spools of cable: